marcus-j-davies/HAP-Router/README.md

 The difference however, compared to most implementations of this kind, is that the events that occur on them are directed (or routed) to a transport of your choice.
 These transports can be a UDP broadcast, a message sent to an MQTT broker, sent to Node Red or anything other automation platform.

+The accessories have also been created for you, and you simply select the type of accessory you wish to create
+and set their associated information.

 Transports are the medium, in which the event is travelled.
 By default, the following transports (or routes) are available:

   - HTTP